chocolatey/docs/input/en-us/features/host-packages.md

 ## Simple Server

-There is where the bulk of NuGet OData compatible servers fall (NuGet.Server, Chocolatey.Server, etc).
+This is where the bulk of NuGet OData compatible servers fall (NuGet.Server, etc).
 There are simple servers that are very enhanced, which fall into the [Commercial Package Repositories](#commercial-package-repositories) section.

 * Since Chocolatey just uses an enhanced version of the NuGet framework, it is compatible everywhere you can put a NuGet package.
-* We recommend Chocolatey.Server if you are choosing between these options.
 * A simple server typically has one repo per instance and manages only Chocolatey / NuGet packages.

 ### Known Simple Server Options